Backup and Disaster Recovery Strategy

 │ LAYER 3: WEEKLY CROSS-REGION REPLICATION (GEOGRAPHIC SAFETY) │

-│ - Weekly copy of Layer 2 backups to different geographic zone │
+│ - Weekly copy of Layer 2 backups to a different EU region │

 │ - Protection against regional disasters │